Denmark beats Russia 4-1 to advance at Euro 2020 - WTMJ

 Associated Press

-COPENHAGEN (AP) — Denmark finally has a reason to celebrate at the European Championship.
+Maehle’s 82nd-minute goal put some extra gloss on a 4-1 win over Russia on Monday that gave Denmark second place in Group B and an automatic spot in the round of 16.

-Andreas Christensen and Joakim Maehle scored late goals to give Denmark a 4-1 victory over Russia on Monday and a spot in the round of 16.
+After Eriksen’s collapse in the first game and two subsequent losses at home, Denmark finally was able to celebrate in front of their raucous and jubilant supporters at Parken Stadium.

-Denmark finished second in Group B after Belgium beat Finland 2-0 in St. Petersburg.
+Denmark, Russia and Finland all finished with three points but the Danes had the better goal difference.
+Belgium won the group with nine points after beating Finland 2-0.

-After Christian Eriksen’s collapse in the first game and two subsequent losses, Denmark players celebrated in front of their raucous and jubilant supporters at Parken Stadium after the third and final home game of the tournament.
+Now a meeting with Wales awaits for Denmark in Amsterdam on Saturday.
+And a tournament that so nearly began with a tragedy could still turn into a triumph.

-And given all the team’s earlier misfortune, perhaps it was fitting that they were helped by a massive gift this time.
-Yussuf Poulsen made it 2-0 in the 59th after Roman Zobnin tried to play a backpass to his goalkeeper but instead gave the ball straight to the Denmark forward, who could put it into an empty net.
+Given all the team’s earlier misfortune, perhaps it was fitting that they were helped by a massive gift this time.
+After Mikkel Damsgaard put Denmark ahead in the 38th minute with a looping shot from outside the area, Yussuf Poulsen made it 2-0 in the 59th by pouncing on a massive defensive error.
+Roman Zobnin tried to play a back pass to his goalkeeper but instead gave the ball straight to the Denmark forward, who could put it into an empty net.

-That gave Denmark a big lead but Artem Dzyuba got Russia back in the match when he made it 2-1 from the penalty spot.
+“Every now and then you get lucky and the ball just lands right where you’re standing,” Poulsen said.
+“I think it’s the first time in my life I didn’t track back, and then I’m handed a gift.”

-However, Christensen netted from outside the area in the 79th and Maehle finished off a quick counter in the 82nd to put the game beyond doubt.
+Russia only needed a draw to advance and Artem Dzyuba got the visitors back in the match when he made it 2-1 from the penalty spot in the 70th.

-Maehle went straight to a TV camera to make a “10” gesture with his fingers — Eriksen’s number for the national team.
+However, Christensen netted from outside the area in the 79th and Maehle finished off a quick counter to put the game beyond doubt.

-Mikkel Damsgaard put Denmark ahead in the first half with a looping shot from outside the area.
+After the final whistle, the whole Danish team formed a circle at the center of the field before doing a lap of honor in front of their serenading supporters.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports